wessenstam/secretserver/docs/module3/module3.md

 05. Click **Save**

-06. Click the newly create role and click the **Permissions** tab
+06. Navigate back to **Administration > User, Roles, Access > Roles**

 07. Click the **Create Role** button on the right of the screen

 08. Enter a role name **Administrator (Unlimited Admin Configure)**

+09. Click **Create Role**

-09. Click the *Permissions* tab and click the **Edit** text
+09. Click the *Permissions* tab and click the **Add** text

-10. Select all the permission except the below list:
+10. Select all the permission, using the Select All text on the right hand side, drag them in the left hand side and remove, the below permissions:

     - Access Offline Secrets on Mobile
     - Allow Access Challenge